mchocho/Camagru/README.md

 ## `Introduction`

-Camagru is a social media web application that allows users to upload and take pictures with their webcam.
 This web project will challenge you to create a small web application allowing you to edit basic photos and videos using your webcam and some predefined images.
 <br />

 Users can also:
  * Add stickers to their photos
- * Comment, view and like each other's images
+ * View, like, and comment on each other's images
  * As well as receive email notifications.

 The subject can be found here <a href="./doc/camagru.en.pdf">here</a>.